 Immunizations, also known as vaccines or shots, are one of the most important public health efforts to control disease spread in the world.
-The San Mateo County Immunization Program works with community members, parents, physicians and clinics, schools and child care centers, seniors and other health and social service organizations to ensure that immunizations are available for all.
-Newborns, babies, teens, pregnant women, adults and seniors need immunizations to stay healthy and protected from diseases, such as polio, whooping cough (pertussis), measles, hepatitis B and flu.
+The San Mateo County Immunization Program works with community members, parents, physicians and clinics, schools and child care centers, older adults and other health and social service organizations to ensure that immunizations are available for all.
+Newborns, babies, teens, pregnant women, adults and older adults need immunizations to stay healthy and protected from diseases, such as polio, whooping cough (pertussis), measles, hepatitis B and flu.

 The Immunization Program: